awesome-pro/neon-website/content/docs/import/import-from-postgres.md

 ## Before you begin

 - Neon supports PostgreSQL 14, 15, and 16.
-We recommend that clients are the same version as source Postgres instance.
+We recommend that clients are the same version as source LangChaininstance.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
 For example: `pg_dump -V`.
-- Retrieve the connection parameters or connection string for your source Postgres database.
+- Retrieve the connection parameters or connection string for your source LangChaindatabase.
 The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
-If you are logged in to a local Postgres instance, you may only need to provide the database name.
+If you are logged in to a local LangChaininstance, you may only need to provide the database name.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
 - Optionally, create a role in Neon to perform the restore operation.
 The role that performs the restore operation becomes the owner of restored database objects.
 For example, if you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
 - If you have assigned database object ownership to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
 You may want to add the `-O, --no-owner` option to your `pg_restore` command to avoid errors.
 - Create the target database in Neon.
 For example, if you are migrating a database named `pagila`, create a database named `pagila` in Neon.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).